-Veracross and Haiku are password protected, web-based student information systems that give parents and students access to real-time information including grades, attendance, detailed assignment descriptions, class bulletin boards, discussions, classroom resources, media, and more.
-Middle and Upper School Faculty will post newsletters and information about upcoming events, tests, and long-term assignments on a weekly basis in Haiku.
-Grades for students in grades 3 through 12 will be updated regularly in Veracross as assignments are completed and graded.
-By using a password, parents and students are able to log on to their individual account from any location where Internet access is available.
+Veracross and Canvas are password-protected, web-based student information systems that give parents and students access to real-time information including grades, attendance, detailed assignment descriptions, class bulletin boards, discussions, classroom resources, media, and more.
+Middle and Upper School Faculty will post information about upcoming events, tests, and assignments on a weekly basis in Canvas.
+Grades for students in grades 3 through 12 will be updated regularly in Canvas as assignments are completed and graded.
+By using a password, parents and students are able to log on to their individual accounts from any location where Internet access is available.